8 Minute Read

-- Before-tax or Roth: What’s the difference between a traditional pre-tax 401(k) and a Roth 401(k)?
-A pre-tax 401(k) allows you to make contributions from your pay before-taxes or after-taxes with a Roth 401(k), your contributions are made after taxes are taken out.
+- Pre-tax or Roth: What’s the difference between a traditional pre-tax 401(k) and a Roth 401(k)?
+A pre-tax 401(k) allows you to make contributions from your pay before taxes are taken out.
+But when you contribute to a Roth 401(k), your contributions are made after taxes are taken out.
 I always recommend the Roth option since you won’t have to pay taxes on the money you withdraw from your Roth 401(k) in retirement.
 Pre-tax contributions will lower your taxable income now, but you’ll pay taxes on withdrawals in retirement.

-Your Action Step: Contact your 401(k) plan manager to find out if you have the option to choose before-tax or Roth contributions.
-If you can, take advantage of the Roth with your next paycheck!
+Your Action Step: Contact your 401(k) plan manager to find out if you have the option to choose pre-tax or after-tax contributions.
+If you can, take advantage of the Roth option with your next paycheck!

-- Automatic rebalancing: If it’s available, Drew says it’s a good idea to select the automatic rebalancing option for your 401(k) selections.
+- Automatic rebalancing: If it’s available, Drew said it’s a good idea to select the automatic rebalancing option for your 401(k) selections.
 Once a year, your fund manager will rebalance your funds—sell off some of the high performers and buy more of the lower performers—to protect your nest egg from stock market ups and downs.
-A strong market may favor your aggressive growth funds, for example, while your growth-and-income funds move at a snail’s pace.
-When the market turns, however, your aggressive growth funds will take a hit, while your growth-and-income funds keep their slow and steady pace.
+A strong market may favor your aggressive growth funds, for example, while your growth and income funds move at a snail’s pace.
+When the market turns, however, your aggressive growth funds will take a hit, while your growth and income funds keep their slow and steady pace.

-Your Action Step: Again, your 401(k) plan manager can tell you if your plan offers an automatic rebalancing feature.
-Drew recommends calling the plan manager (contact information is included with your enrollment documents) and speaking with an actual person rather than navigating a website to make sure your changes are put into place.
+Your Action Step: Again, your 401(k) plan manager can tell you if your plan offers an automatic rebalancing feature for your investment selections.
+Drew recommends calling the plan manager (contact information is with your documents) and speaking with an actual person.

-You’ll also use your plan enrollment form to select your 401(k) investments, and this is where a lot of people get lost.
-More than a third of 401(k) participants in a Prudential survey said they do not know how their assets are allocated or even what products their money is invested in!(1) That’s not okay!
+You’ll also use your plan enrollment form to select your investments for your 401(k) portfolio.
+This is where a lot of people get lost.
+Over 40% of 401(k) participants in a Prudential survey said they do not know how their assets are allocated or even what products their money is invested in!(1) That’s not okay!

 You May Also Like

-Your Action Step: Dave recommends ignoring the target date funds and build your own portfolio from individual funds.
+Your Action Step: I recommend ignoring the target date funds so you can build your own 401(k) portfolio from individual funds.

-Without a thorough understanding of your mutual fund options, it’s incredibly easy to make poor investing choices.
-For instance, one company’s 401(k) materials have 17 investment choices that aren’t target date funds: six growth funds, four growth and income funds, two equity income funds, two balanced funds, four bond funds, and one cash-equivalent money market fund.
+Without a thorough understanding of your mutual fund options, it’s easy to make bad investing choices.
+For instance, let’s say a sample company’s 401(k) materials have 19 investment choices that aren’t target date funds: six growth funds, four growth and income funds, two equity income funds, two balanced funds, four bond funds, and one cash-equivalent money market fund.

-If you’re trying to invest according to Dave’s advice by splitting your 401(k) investments evenly between growth, growth and income, aggressive growth and international funds, you’re already in trouble—according to the brochure, you don’t have any aggressive growth or international options!
+If you’re trying to invest according to my advice by splitting your 401(k) portfolio evenly between growth, growth and income, aggressive growth, and international funds, you’re already in trouble.
+According to the brochure, you don’t have any aggressive growth or international options!

 After a quick review of the options in this sample brochure, Drew said, “I’m really familiar with this company’s funds, what they’re invested in, and their stated goals.
 Of the six options they have listed as growth funds, two are actually international funds and one is an aggressive growth fund.”

-That’s exactly the kind of insight you need to help you make smart choices in your 401(k).
+That’s exactly the kind of insight you need to help you make smart investment selections.
 “But a lot of people don’t know you can work with an outside professional to select your 401(k) investments,” Drew said.

-Your Action Step: Whether you’re just starting to invest in your 401(k) or you’ve had one (or several) for years, an experienced professional can help you navigate your options and outline a strategy to meet your retirement goals.
-Talk with an investing professional in your area.
+Whether you’re just starting to invest in your 401(k) or you’ve had one (or several) for years, an experienced professional can help you navigate your options and outline a strategy to meet your retirement goals.